zannloo/tp/docs/DeveloperGuide.md

     * Pros: Easier to implement relatively to the tree representation.
     * Cons:
       * Harder to maintain the hierarchy, search for items and load items from storage.
-      * States are more coupled
+      * States are more coupled.

 **Aspect: How store reference to children**